SHC02/SHC02.github.io/_pages/about.md

 I've been working as an `Academic Tutor` at <a href="https://asiportal.cis.fiu.edu/">Academic Success Initiative(ASI)</a> since July 2021.

-I would post what I learned throughout 5 years in the United States, mainly related to courseworks.
+I would post what I learned throughout 5 years in the United States.

 Please let me know if you have any concerns or questions, and any suggestions are always welcome.